AstraBert/jan-scraper/README.md

 # jan-scraper
 jan-scraper: interact with Jan.ai by sending messages and retrieving the response

-⚠️DISCLAIMER: This version is stil a beta and it is built for small, end-user, customizable projects.
-It is not optimized for scaling LLMs on large applications: we will get there, but for now, we are still far.
+⚠️DISCLAIMER: This version is still a beta and it is built for small, end-user, customizable projects.
+The implementation of API scraping brings us closer to the result of optimized scaling for large LLM application in daily life, but we're still far from what we can reach...
+Stay tuned!

 ## Overview